 How are postdoctoral positions funded?

-Virtually all postdocs at EAPS are supported either by individual fellowships from the NSF or by grant funding sourced through a faculty grant.
+Virtually all postdocs at EAPS are supported either by individual fellowships or by grant funding sourced through a faculty grant.
 Institute funding for postdocs is very limited.
 Generally speaking, the availability of grant funding will determine the availability of postdoctoral positions.

 What is the difference between a Fellow and an Associate?